mayank-k-jha/Fast-SVM-classification-using-data-reducer/README.md

 # Fast-SVM-classification-using-data-reducer
-Reducing the Number of Training Samples for Fast Support Vector Machine Classification python implementation This repo implements the algorithm proposed by
+Reducing the Number of Training Samples for Fast Support Vector Machine Classification python implementation.

+This repo implements the algorithm proposed by
 @reference  Ravindra Koggalage and Saman Halgamuge Department of Mechanical and Manufacturing Engineering, The University of Melbourne